Lookdown

 The lookdown (Selene vomer) is a species of game fish in the family Carangidae.
 It was first described in 1758 by Carl Linnaeus, in the 10th edition of Systema Naturae.

 Description

 Although the lookdown is similar to the Atlantic moonfish, it can be distinguished by its dorsal and anal fins, the second ray on each fin being many times longer than the surrounding rays.
 This gives the dorsal and anal fins a noticeably scythe-like shape.
-Also, the dorsal fin of the lookdown has 9 spines and 23 rays, while the anal fin has only 3 spines and 18 rays.
+The dorsal fin of the lookdown has 9 spines and 23 rays, while the anal fin has only 3 spines and 18 rays.

 Like the Atlantic moonfish, it has a deep, rhombus-shaped, laterally-compressed body.
 The head has the mouth set low and the eyes high.
 The overall profile of the head is concave.
 The caudal fin is forked, as in the pompanos, while the pectoral fin is scythe-like and reaches the middle of the second dorsal fin.